Eta Carinae: Mass loss

 Mass loss is one of the most intensively studied aspects of massive star research.
 Put simply, calculated mass loss rates in the best models of stellar evolution do not reproduce the observed properties of evolved massive stars such as Wolf–Rayets, the number and types of core collapse supernovae, or their progenitors.
-To match those observations, the models require much higher mass loss rates.
-Eta Carinae A has one of the highest known mass loss rates, currently around /year, and is an obvious candidate for study.
+To match those observations, the models require much higher mass loss rates. η Carinae A has one of the highest known mass loss rates, currently around /year, and is an obvious candidate for study.